 A study of the prevention, recognition, evaluation, management, treatment, and disposition of injuries/illness associated with participation in competitive athletics and physical activity, and implementation of all components of a comprehensive athletic training program plan as it relates to the upper body, abdominal and thoracic regions.
-Prerequisites: PER 1525, 2551, BIOL 2419, or permission of Instructor.
+Prerequisites: PER 1525, 2551, BIOL 2419.